 · Come to the Clinic or have a follow-up consultation as soon as you feel the symptoms returning

-· If a re division is needed/required this is done at NO FURTHER COST TO YOU (home visits are charged at the normal home visit rate, 2nd divisions in a clinic sessions are Free)
+· If a re division is needed/required this is done at NO FURTHER COST TO YOU (home visits are charged at the normal home visit rate, 2nd divisions in a clinic session are charged the consultation fee)

 If your baby is older than 3 weeks but has had slow weight gain, then suddenly increases weight after the tie release, more still may come forward due to rapid physiological growth.

 Rarely, more tie comes forward in older babies too.
 I cannot guarantee that this will not happen, therefore it is essential for improvement for you to seek continued Lactation Consultant support.